ghr1234/SnailMail/README.md

 =======
 ### 1.92 ###

-* Removed use of private methods and associated funtionality since the private methods are non-functional in MacOSX 10.10
+* Removed use of private methods and associated functionality since the private methods are non-functional in MacOSX 10.10

 ### 1.91 ###